Forty-fives: Early history

+19th century

+By 1831, the game had reached America because Eliza Leslie records a simple version that year of what she calls Five and Forty in a book for American girls.
+A full pack is used.
+Any number may play and the first dealer is chosen by cutting; highest deals (Aces high).
+The cards are shuffled and cut before the dealer deals 5 cards each before turning the next for trump.
+Eldest hand leads to the first trick and players may always play any card.
+The trick is won by the highest trump or the highest card of the led suit if no trumps are played.
+The trick winner places the trick beside her and leads to the next trick.
+Each trick taken scores 5 points and 45 is game.

 Recent history

 In the 1920s, French Canadian economic migrants who moved south into Massachusetts and New Hampshire in New England introduced the game, where it continues to be popular, sometimes under the French name quarante-cinq.
 In this region the game is most popular in southern New Hampshire and the Merrimack Valley of northeastern Massachusetts.
 Forty fives tournaments are becoming increasingly popular there.
 For example, the New England Academy of Forty-Fives holds occasional tournaments in Plaistow, New Hampshire, and Methuen, located in the Merrimack Valley, recently held a Forty-Fives tournament.
-At the community level a popular pastime on Dog Beach in Newbury, Massachusetts is to play auction Forty-Fives, at low tide during green head season.
+At the community level a popular pastime on Dog Beach in Newbury, Massachusetts, is to play auction Forty-Fives at low tide during green head season.
+A growing concern however is the decreasing amount of knowledgeable players in the area as many current enjoyers of the game are older.
+It is encouraged to teach others to play in order to spread the game and keep the spirit alive.

 In New Brunswick Forty-Fives was a popular evening pastime at lumber camps during the late 19th and early 20th centuries, as well as with men congregating at general stores.
 The Auction Forty-Fives variant is popular through the province at community "card parties".
-For example, in the greater Harvey Station, New Brunswick area (GHA) biweekly card parties are popular with cottagers and local residents alike during the Spring-Fall months at the Lodges of the Ladies’ Orange Benevolent Association (L.O.B.A) Tweedside.
+For example, in the greater Harvey Station, New Brunswick area (GHA) biweekly card parties are popular with cottagers and local residents alike during the Spring-Fall months at the Lodges of the Ladies' Orange Benevolent Association (L.O.B.A) Tweedside.
 In the GHA there are also weekly gatherings at the 50+ Hall, Prince William.